ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ## Chain Configs

 As described in [this doc](../nodes/maintain/chain-config-flags.md#subnet-chain-configs), each blockchain of Subnets can have its own custom configuration.
-If a subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config file for this chain is located at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`.
+If a Subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config file for this chain is located at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`.

 For blockchains created by or forked from Subnet-evm, most [C-Chain configs](../nodes/maintain/chain-config-flags.md#c-chain-configs) are applicable except [Avalanche Specific APIs](../nodes/maintain/chain-config-flags.md#enabling-avalanche-specific-apis).